Fort Bend County Libraries' policies are currently being edited.

 No items, food, or equipment may be stored on-site or brought into the building before the time listed on the application.
 Items for events cannot be stored before or after the rental period.

 Fort Bend County will not be responsible for any equipment or personal property that is not the property of the county.

 Limited audio-visual equipment is available and will require the applicant to come into the location for training at least one week prior to scheduled rental.
-Staff will not be available to assist during scheduled rentals.
+Staff will not be available to assist before, during, or after scheduled rentals.

-Entry and exit for events in The Pointe held after-hours will be limited.
-Attendees must enter through the first-floor entrance on the east side of the building ONLY.
+During after-hours, when library staff are not in the building, access to The Pointe will be available through the first-floor entrance on the east side of the building ONLY.
 This is where the peace officer the applicant has hired will be stationed.
 Attendees will not have access to any other area of the building and will not be able to enter through the main public entrance.

 Facilities must be clean, free of trash, and returned to original status before vacating the premises.
 No items may be left on premises.
 All trash must be properly bagged and removed from the building.
 Trash may be placed in the library dumpster.
 Trash bags will be provided.